AZ-400 Microsoft DevOps Engineer Expert Practice

-What This AZ-400 Page Covers
+What the Free AZ-400 Exercise Page Covers

 Flow of Work Design: Traceability, Work Item Integration, and Feedback Loops